williamnagels/cpptraining/slides/5_value_semantics.md

   void (*destroy)(void *ptr);
 };
 ```
-- holds function pointers that can operate on objects without knowing their concrete types at compile time
+Vtable stores function pointers that can operate on objects without knowing the concrete type at compile time

 ---
 ```cpp
 template <class Concrete>